Greater Works Ministry

 When the words of Jesus sank in this same Philip became a great evangelist.
 He began performing the “greater works” which Jesus promised.
 The signs and wonders he performed made a great impact on the people of Samaria when he preached the word there:

 Those who had been scattered preached the word wherever they went.
 Philip went down to a city in Samaria and proclaimed the Messiah there.
 When the crowds heard Philip and saw the signs he performed, they all paid close attention to what he said.
 For with shrieks, impure spirits came out of many, and many who were paralyzed or lame were healed.
 So there was great joy in that city.
 (Acts 8:4-8)

 How did the skeptic Philip grow into such a powerful evangelist?
 He meditated on the teachings of Jesus.
-Jesus explained that the greater works that Philip and others were called to do would be accomplished in the same manner as Jesus accomplished them in his own ministry on earth.
+Jesus explained that the greater works that Philip and others were called to do would be fulfilled in the same manner in which Jesus had fulfilled them in his earthly ministry.
 Jesus said:

 “The words that I say to you I do not speak on my own; but the Father who dwells in me does his works.”
 (John 14:10)

-Jesus did not do the works.
+Jesus could not do the works alone.
 God the Father, in him, did the works.
-This may sound strange but we remember that the Son of God gave up all his divinity and spiritual power when he came to the earth.
+This may sound strange to some.
+Let us we remember that the Son of God gave up all his divinity and spiritual power when he came to the earth.
 Jesus relied on prayer and his close relationship with the Father.
 He did as the Father directed him, with full faith and confidence in the Father.

 Are we ready to step into the “greater works” ministry?
-We must first step into Jesus and the Father by faith.
-Then we must receive the promise from the Father which is the Holy Spirit.
+We must first step into Jesus by faith and obedience.
+Then we must receive the promised gift of the Holy Spirit and keep on receiving it.
 If a skeptic like Philip could answer the call then why should we remain a skeptic when there is an exciting ministry ahead waiting for us?
+(See Greater Works.)